Should I ice? Heat? Stretch? These are common questions for a Physiotherapist.

 - Rehabilitating injury and the effects of disease or disability with therapeutic exercise programs and other interventions

-- Teaching patients how to restore, maintain and/or maximize movement, reduce pain, and manage any chronic symptoms
+- Teaching you how to restore, maintain and/or maximize movement, reduce pain, and manage any chronic symptoms

-- Teaching patients how to stay well, avoid future injury and achieve the best quality of life they can
+- Teaching you how to stay well, avoid future injury and achieve the best quality of life possible

 Physiotherapy is anchored in movement sciences and aims to enhance or restore function of multiple body systems.
 The profession is committed to health, lifestyle and quality of life.
 This holistic approach incorporates a broad range of physical and physiological therapeutic interventions and aids.